joseph-reynolds/snapaway/README.md

    + transport layer security (SSL)
    + (eventually) photos should be encrypted on disk so that can only be viewed by authorized users
+ - no fixed upper limit on number of cameras
+ - each camera has access to 120V power
+ - cameras are housed indoors (controlled temperature and humidity)
+ - would like battery backup in case of power failure
+ - would like to avoid requirement for home WiFi connection (but need real-time clock, etc)
+ - would like to tie into other sensors:
+    + motion detectors (PIR)
+    + door open switches

 Project difficulty:
 This is an intermediate level project.
 There are many fine tutorials on the following topics and I'll assume you can get up to speed as needed: